What is controlling behaviour in relationships?

 Controlling behaviour happens over time.
 It is a pattern of behaviour that a person uses to have power over another person and to control them.
 It is a violation of trust.
 Controlling behaviour is not always obvious and can be a sign of an abusive relationship.

-Signs of controlling behaviour
+Signs of Controlling Behaviour[i]

 In the context of men’s violence against women, controlling behaviour includes: